acmeair/acmeair-nodejs/README.md

 #### Note:

 * Set environment variable dbtype to mongo or cloudant to determine which data type to use.
-Default is mongo, except when running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
+Default datatype is mongo, except when running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
 * All database configuration is defined in settings.json.
+When running on Bluemix, datasource url will be read from service binding information.
 * For CLoudant, you need to follow document/DDL/cloudant.ddl to create database and define search index.
 * To extend with new datasource types, create a folder under dataaccess with the new dbtype name.
 Look at current implementation for details